harshitparwal4/bazaarly.ai/README.md

-# **bazaarly.ai** 🛍️
+# **Bazaarly.ai** 🛍️

-**bazaarly.ai** (One Stop Shop) is an AI-powered shopping assistant that acts as a personal salesman.
+**Bazaarly.ai** (One Stop Shop) is an AI-powered shopping assistant that acts as a personal salesman.
 It interacts with users to understand their preferences, scrapes the web for real-time products, and uses AI to recommend the best options automatically.

 -----